-In recent years every expert out there, from billionaire hedge fund investors to sleep experts at the National Sleep Foundation has arrived at the same, insightful conclusion: Sleep is too important.
+In recent years every expert out there, from billionaire hedge fund investors to sleep experts at the National Sleep Foundation has arrived at the same, insightful conclusion: Sound sleep is too important.

 Good quality sleep will help you have better memory, more focus, less stress, optimal blood pressure, improved productivity, better relationships and happier days, lose weight, avoid aging prematurely and live longer.